SchmidtDSE/afscgap/README.md

 print(count_by_temperature_c)
 ```

-Note that this operation will cause multiple HTTP requests while the iterator runs.
+See [data structure section](#data-structure).
+Using an iterator will have the library negotiate pagination behind the scenes so this operation will cause multiple HTTP requests while the iterator runs.

 <br>

-#### Absence data
+#### Enable absence data
 One of the major limitations of the official API is that it only provides presence data.
 However, this library can optionally infer absence or "zero catch" records using a separate static file produced by NOAA AFSC GAP.
-The algorithm for this is further discussed in the data quality section below.
+The [algorithm and details for abscense inference](#absence-vs-presence-data) is further discussed below.

 Absence data / "zero catch" records inference can be turned on by setting `presence_only` to false in `query`.
-To demonstrate, this example total area swept and total weight for Gadus macrocephalus from the Aleutian Islands in 2021:
+To demonstrate, this example finds total area swept and total weight for Gadus macrocephalus from the Aleutian Islands in 2021:

 ```
 import afscgap